 \subsection{Radial velocity analysis}

-We modelled the RV data using the code \texttt{pyaneti} \citep{pyanetii,pyanetiii} which implements a multi-dimensional GP to help account for the impact of stellar activity, the implementation of GPs for this purpose is described in detail in \cite{rajpaul_gaussian_2015}.
-Essentially, this method models the RVs, and an activity indicator of choice, assuming that the same GP, $\mathrm{G(t_i,t_j)}$, can describe both of them.
-We use the S-index as the activity indicator to model alongside the RVs.
-As TOI-544 shows a strong stellar rotation period, we chose the quasi-periodic (QP, Equation \ref{eq:qpkernel}) kernel for the GP,
+We modelled the RV data using the code \texttt{pyaneti} \citep{pyanetii,pyanetiii}, which implements a multi-dimensional GP to help account for the impact of stellar activity.
+The implementation of GPs for this purpose is described in detail in \cite{rajpaul_gaussian_2015}.
+Essentially, this method models the RVs and an activity indicator of choice, assuming that the same GP, $\mathrm{G(t_i,t_j)}$, can describe both of them.
+We used the S-index as the activity indicator to model alongside the RVs.
+As the RVs and the S-index of TOI-544 show a significant stellar rotation signal (Fig.~\ref{figure-TOI-0544-gls_periodograms}), we chose the quasi-periodic (QP) kernel~for~the~GP

-where $\mathrm{P_{GP}}$ is the GP characteristic period (which here represents the stellar rotation period); $\mathrm{\lambda_p}$ is the inverse of the harmonic complexity (related to distribution of active regions on the stellar surface); and $\mathrm{\lambda_e}$ is the long-term evolution timescale (the lifetime of active regions on the stellar disk).
+where $\mathrm{P_{GP}}$ is the GP characteristic period (which here represents the stellar rotation period), $\mathrm{\lambda_p}$ is the inverse of the harmonic complexity (related to distribution of active regions on the stellar surface), and $\mathrm{\lambda_e}$ is the long-term evolution timescale (the lifetime of active regions on the stellar disk).
 The two-dimensional GP used to model the system is then given by

 and